kashmir54/kashmir54.github.io/_ctfs/VishwaCTF2022/index.md

 };
 ```

 We can see in it a Firebase 🔥 database configuration with the API key and everything.
-Having all that, we can use it to see the flags that the application is storing in it.
+With all that, we can use it to see the flags that the application is storing in it.
 I searched for many tools or URL formats to access these data, and ended up with [baserunner](https://github.com/iosiro/baserunner).
 If you have issues while building the npm module, use _export NODE_OPTIONS=--openssl-legacy-provider_.
 Let's wrap up the configuration for this Firebase:

 ```json